Dependency Override Requests

 What is a Dependency Override?

 A dependency override occurs when a financial aid counselor exercises professional judgment to override the standard dependency criteria based on extenuating family circumstances.
-This is only done in cases in which the student can provide compelling reason for excluding parental information on the FAFSA, and can provide documentation to demonstrate the dissolution of any student/parent relationship.
+An override may only be granted on a case-by-case basis for students who show compelling reason for excluding parental information, and must be backed up with documentation to demonstrate the dissolution of any student/parent relationship.

 What circumstances may warrant a Dependency Override?

-The following are some examples that may warrant a dependency override if the circumstances can be documented.
+The following are some examples that may warrant a dependency override if the student is able to provide the required documentation.
 This list is not all-inclusive and the presence of one or more of these situations does not guarantee the approval of a dependency override.

-- Documented abandonment – parents voluntarily left the student or were absent in the student’s life for an extended period of time.
+- Abandonment – parents voluntarily left the student or were absent in the student’s life for an extended period of time.

 - Unsafe living environment as a result of physical, emotional, sexual or substance abuse by a parent.